 In many Western countries, it’s normal for people to make fun of, or criticize national figureheads, even royalty.
 Thailand, however, has extremely strict laws called lese-majeste, under which people can receive long prison sentences for insulting its monarchy.

 Like the UK, Japan, Spain, Belgium and the Netherlands, to name a few, Thailand is a constitutional monarchy.
 This means it has a Government, but its head of State is a royal figure.
 In Thailand’s case, that is King Maha Vajiralongkorn.

 Lese-majeste complaints can be filed by anyone, against anyone, and are always investigated by the police.

 Another version of this occurs before movies at Thai cinemas.
-Just before a film begins a video is shown celebrating the Thai Royal family, during which the audience will stand quietly.
-Do as they do to avoid causing offence and potentially landing yourself in trouble.
+Just before the film begins a video is shown celebrating the Thai Royal family, during which the audience will stand quietly.
+Do as they do to avoid causing offense and potentially landing yourself in trouble.

 Thai authorities recommend tourists and foreign ex-pats carry their passports with them at all times while in Thailand.
 If you are comfortable doing that, then go ahead.
 Many tourists, however, are justifiably worried that constantly having their single most important document on their person greatly heightens the risk of it being lost or stolen.

 I won’t advise against something that is law.
 Just make sure, at a minimum, you carry a clear, printed photocopy of your passport photo page, your Thai VISA page, and of your Thai entry stamp.
 Also, keep photos of these pages in your phone.
 It is very rare for tourists to be asked by Thai police to show their passports.
 But if this does occur, then at least producing a photocopy and phone photo of your passport will help greatly.